szepeviktor/amd-global/README.md

 amd-global
 ==========

-Helps grabbing the global object
+Helps grabbing the global object.
+Works in a browser `window`, in node.js `global`, in Web Workers `self`.

 ### Usage with [curl.js](https://github.com/cujojs/curl)